 8. Try paddleboarding

 Just outside of Nelson, the Murchison “four rivers plain” offers some of the best kayaking and paddleboarding waters in the country.
-SUP and kayak rentals cost around 60 NZD per day while canoes are 100 NZD per day.
+The area is known as the “whitewater capital” of New Zealand, but there are quieter spots for less intense activities.
+SUP and kayak rentals are available by the hour.
+If you’re new to the sport, lessons are also available.

 9. See Tokangawha (Split Apple Rock)